richorrichard/array-methods/README.md

 # Watch and Code Array Methods Recreations

+## Update 11/01/19 - exercises have been completed.
+Still appreciate feedback, if you've got it.

 These are my Watch and Code Array Method recreations.
 I'm still working through them, but would greatly appreciate any feedback or questions.
 Cheers, and enjoy the _RIVETING_ read..

 ## Exercises (with requirements links):